 Samurai Micronetworks KDS 7861

-The monitor provides the high resolution display and has a 12 inch screen in high persistance green phosphor.
+The monitor provides the high resolution display and has a 12-inch screen in high persistence green phosphor.
 25 lines of 80 characters.

 The 8085 processor adapter makes possible the use of CP/M. The main processor uses MS-DOS

 The Samurai KDS 7861 was manufactured in 1983, and ours has a serial number of 0169.